Rifle Only 1X1 Bronze or Silver Medals Only $36,500*

 Rifle 1X1 $4,950 USD

 This hunt for Pyrenean Chamois takes place in the gorgeous Pyrenees Mountains in Spain.
-You start your trip by flying into Barcelona, then driving up to your luxury accommodations in the mountains.
-The accommodations for this hunt have great food, incredible wines, and are beautiful.
+You start your trip by flying into Barcelona and then driving up to your luxury accommodations in the mountains.
+The accommodations for this hunt have great food, and incredible wines, and are beautiful.
 All of the hunting is done in mountainous terrain, but special accommodations can be provided for hunters not in mountain shape.

 Rifle - Bow and Arrow 1X1 ONLY $9,960